Boris Yeltsin: Personal life

 Yeltsin had a high tolerance for alcohol, and by the 1980s he was drinking alcohol at or above the average for the party elite.
 Yeltsin's favorite writer was Anton Chekhov, although he also enjoyed the work of Sergei Yesenin and Alexander Pushkin.
 Colton described Yeltsin as having a "husky baritone" voice.

 Doder and Branson noted that Yeltsin was "a hero for young Russians, a cult figure to those who were not necessarily anticommunists but who were filled with bitterness and apathy" from the Brezhnev years.
 They noted he was "ebullient, almost outrageously open", and also "charismatic".
 They added that Yeltsin presented himself as "a true working-class hero" when challenging the Soviet administration.

 Yeltsin had nevertheless always wanted a son.

 Yelena briefly married a school friend, Aleksei Fefelov, against her parents' wishes.
 They had a daughter, Yekaterina, in 1979, before separating.
 Yelena then married an Aeroflot pilot, Valerii Okulov, with whom she had a second daughter, Mariya, in 1983.
 Yeltsin's other daughter, Tatyana, married fellow student Vilen Khairullin, an ethnic Tatar, while studying at Moscow State University in 1980.
 In 1981 they had a son, named Boris after his grandfather, but soon separated.
 Tatyana then married again, to Leonid Dyachenko, and for a while they lived with Yeltsin at his Moscow apartment during the mid-1980s.
 Yeltsin was loyal to his friends.
 As friends, Yeltsin selected individuals he deemed to be professionally competent and morally fastidious.
 Aron noted that Yeltsin could be "an inexhaustible fount of merriment, exuberance and hospitality" among his friends.

 Reception and legacy

-Evaluations of Yeltsin range from highly positive to highly negative, with not much in the middle.
+Evaluations of Yeltsin are highly polarized.
 Former United States Ambassador to Russia Michael McFaul emphasizes the range pro and con: